Configuration and maintenance of the AI Media Server

 Installing / updating TLS certificates

 After you have completed the initial installation of the AIMS VM and it has restarted, you must install valid TLS certificates.
 These certificates must be trusted by the Pexip Infinity instance that is connecting to AIMS, so you can either use a public TLS certificate, or upload your private CA to Pexip Infinity as a trusted CA certificate.
+The AIMS server's public.pem file must contain the full certificate chain, and the root of the chain must be trusted by Pexip Infinity.

 This same procedure is followed when you need to update or replace any expiring or expired certificates.